We often talk about Roth IRAs – and for good reason, as they are a great tool for tax-free earnings growth.

 Roth IRAs are primarily touted as savings vehicles for lower-income workers with a long investment horizon that expect to be in a higher tax bracket in retirement.
 However, since assets in a Roth IRA are not subject to probate and can be passed on to heirs tax-free, wealthier investors may also benefit.

-The Roth IRA didn’t exist before 1998.
-If you’re already retired – and especially if you’re over age 70 ½ – chances are good that you may not even have one.
+The Roth IRA didn’t exist before 1998, so if you’re already retired, chances are good that you may not even have one.
 But that doesn’t mean you can’t take advantage of the unique features of this kind of IRA.
 A backdoor conversion allows investors with traditional pretax IRAs to convert those funds to a Roth.

-If you’re over age 70 ½ and are thinking of doing a Roth IRA conversion, here are a few things to consider:
+If you’re thinking of doing a Roth IRA conversion, here are a few things to consider:

 In any event, the IRS requires those who are subject to RMD rules to first take the RMD before any amount of your traditional IRA can be converted to a Roth IRA.